Announcing the 2019 Nommo Award Winners

 Recent Comments

+- jlhanke on Good News, Ewoks!
+The Death Star II Didn’t Crash On Your Moon!
+4 mins ago

+- princessroxana on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 14 mins ago

-- Eduardo Jencarelli on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 11 mins ago
+- illrede on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 18 mins ago

+- Sybylla on The Bodies of the Girls Who Made Me: On Fanfic and Storytelling 29 mins ago

+- dreamchaser on The Evolution of Dragons in Western Literature: A History 39 mins ago

-- Eduardo Jencarelli on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 15 mins ago
+- Luis chamba on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 43 mins ago

-- sujean on The Evolution of Dragons in Western Literature: A History 17 mins ago

-- lightsweetcrude on Detroit Wilderness By Nightfall: Only Lovers Left Alive 32 mins ago

-- remremulo on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 42 mins ago
+- Brian MacDonald on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 44 mins ago

-- writermpoteet on Jean-Luc’s New Admiral Uniform From Star Trek: Picard Means Flashbacks Are Coming 50 mins ago
+- Criusader75 on Jean-Luc’s New Admiral Uniform From Star Trek: Picard Means Flashbacks Are Coming 56 mins ago

-- Jacqueline Shirtliff on The Evolution of Dragons in Western Literature: A History 51 mins ago

-- Jon on A Return to Environmentalism: Dragonquest, Part Four 1 hour ago
+- mammam on As the Last I May Know 60 mins ago